LivePersonInc/developer-center/pages/documents/BotsAndAutomation/ConversationBuilder/Templates/FullLeadGen.md

 </table>

-**Email Integration**
+#### Email Integration

 The Send to Email integration is enabled by default.

-If you would like to use this, modify the following values.
+If you would like to use this, modify the following values in Global Functions:

 <table>
 <thead>